khomisha/databuffer/README.md

 ## Building From Source

-[Maven](http://maven.apache.org) is used to build, test and deploy.
+[Maven](http://maven.apache.org) is used to build and deploy.

-Run tests and build jars:
+Run build jar:

 ```sh
 $ mvn package